Acupuncture vs. Acupressure

 Acu-what?
 Acupuncture and acupressure!
 These are two holistic practices that originate from Traditional Chinese Medicine (TCM).
 Although a certain date is not specified, TCM has been around for thousands of years.
 Yes, that’s right, I said thousands!
 Evidence of tools used in acupuncture date back to about 10,000 years ago.
 Both acupressure and acupuncture aim to create balance in the body by restoring, replenishing and maintaining its own natural harmony for optimal body function and performance.
 It can be used as a preventative care and complimentary care but it is not a substitute for veterinary medicine.

 Chi or Qi is in all living things.
 It is the life force that flows through both animals and humans.
-Chi can be accessed via meridians on the body.
+Chi can be accessed via meridians on the body (click here to learn more about chi).
 There are 12 major meridians and 2 extraordinary meridians on the body, with each of the 12 meridians being found on both sides of the animal.
 The 2 extraordinary meridians are found on the ventral and dorsal midline of the body.
 Each of the meridians has their own acu-points, which have their own energetic and functional benefits.
 These points can be found in depressions between muscles, bones, tendons and joints.

 It is the on these points where the practitioner can access the chi via either acupressure or acupuncture.
 An assessment of the animal (visual, history, smells/sounds, physical touch) is the foundation of equine acupressure sessions.
 This will give insight and clues to help the practitioner understand which meridian is out of balance or where a blockage of chi may be present.
 From here, the practitioner can decide which points would benefit the client the most during that session.